Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 When my trades align I’m all in on them (well 1% of bankroll all in)

 Don’t fall prey to the hype either.
 If you can make 50% a year forever you will be an incredibly successful and rich trader.

 That’s about 4% a month by the way.
 Very possible.

 Creating Your Own Strategy

 Above are the major technical analysis elements involved in successful forex trading for beginners.
 But of course, there is always more to learn and creating your own strategy is the pinnacle to successful trading.

-One of the most effective (this is assuming you have all the basic knowledge of forex trading, including finding support and resistance levels) is to mix multiple theories and a reason for entry to create a single system.
-For example if we look at support and resistance we have our basic principles of trading.
+One of the most effective (this is assuming you have all the basic knowledge of currency trading, including finding support and resistance levels) is to mix multiple theories and a reason for entry to create a single system.
+For example if we look at support and resistance we have our basic principles of fx in place.

 We can then only trade these when they align with Fibonacci or a certain type of pattern.
 When all 3 elements are in place a.)
 Fib, b.)
 Structure and c.)
 Pattern then we can look for our 4th element, which is of course a reason for entry.
 Although I hate Fib and patterns so don’t personally do this!

-This is the best technique for traders who are making too many trades.
-For example if you are looking at all trading types and systems and trying to make each one you will likely have too many opportunities, leading to making mistakes or even just poor bankroll management.
+This is the best technique for traders who are making to many trades.
+For example if you are looking at all methods, types and systems and trying to make each one you will likely have too many opportunities, leading to making mistakes or even just poor bankroll management.

-Let’s assume you have your trading strategy, you think it’s all good and you’re ready to start trading.
+Let’s assume you have your techniques, you think it’s all good and you’re ready to start.
 Should you just dive in?….
 NO!